Sand Table photographs| sample animation

 What is it?

 The sand table is a functional piece of art.
-It is a complex electromechanical mechanism within a coffee table that draws patterns in sand.
+It is a complex electromechanical device within a coffee table that draws patterns in sand.

 How does it work?